The lowdown (in their own words...)

 If the firm were a fictional character it would be...

 Russell-Cooke offers the full range of legal services from its network of offices across London.
-The firm has a breadth of expertise, with particular specialisms in areas as diverse as commercial property, professional regulation, crime and children law.
-Russell-Cooke employs approximately 200 lawyers and advises a mix of commercial, private and public sector clients.
+The firm has a breadth of expertise, with particular specialisms in areas as diverse as commercial property, professional regulation, criminal and children law.
+The client base comprises a mix of commercial, private and public sector clients.

 The star performers

-Charities and not-for-profit; Clinical negligence: claimant; Commercial litigation; Commercial property; Contentious trusts and probate; Court of Protection; Crime: general; Education: individuals; Fraud: white-collar crime; Employment: senior executives; Family; Family: mediation; Immigration; M&A: smaller deals, up to £50m; Personal injury: claimant; Personal tax, trusts and probate; Planning; Professional discipline; Property litigation; Social housing: tenant; Sport.
+Charities and not-for-profit; Commercial litigation; Commercial property: retail; Contentious trusts and probate; Court of protection; Crime: general; Employment: employers and senior executives; Family; Family: mediation; Fraud: white-collar crime; Immigration: business; Personal tax, trusts and probate; Professional discipline; Social housing: tenant; Sport

 A day in the life of...